The Journal

 We’ll say it again: family portraits on your wedding day are a big deal.
 But they don’t have to be stressful.

-sample wedding family shot list
+Wedding family photo shot list

 Here are some of our key tips for ensuring the family portrait session at your wedding runs as smoothly as possible: